Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/opennebula-deployment/guide.en-gb.md

 | Frontend/KVM Host public NICs name       | `public_nics.name`                                            | public_aggregation network adapter names               |
 | Frontend/KVM Host private NICs name      | `private_nics.name`                                           | private_aggregation network adapter names              |

-#### VRack network settings
+#### vRack network settings

 **Public IP addresses**

 The public IP block ordered in the previous steps allows to attach direct public connectivity to virtual servers.
 For a public IP range deployed on vRack, the first, penultimate, and last addresses in any given IP block are always reserved for the network address, network gateway, and network broadcast respectively.

 This means that the first usable address is the second address in the block, as shown below :
 ```
 46.105.135.96   Reserved : Network address
 46.105.135.97   First usable IP